sl1453/sl1453.github.io/_posts/2023-05-26-What's it like to see a psychotherapist?.md

 >* You have the freedom to change doctors, counselors, or institutions.
 You also have the freedom to decide whether to take medication and whether to continue treatment.

 > ![A tree that stands up by itself, no matter how unconventional the environment gets (Original Photo)][tree]
+> A tree that stands up by itself, no matter how unconventional the environment gets (Original Photo)

 ### The General Mechanisms of Commonly Used Medications
 As shown in the figure, our brain has countless nerve cells.
 The brain sends commands to nerve cells, and the nerve cells communicate the commands to the cells responsible for specific functions.
 The messengers between these cells are neurotransmitters.